-Translation:The train stands at the thirty-seventh station.
+Translation:The train is standing at the thirty-seventh stop.

 --------- back to business: trains don't stand. they might be standing (chuff, chuff, chuff ) while waiting, but they're not standing while they're stopped. this sentence should be translated as: the train stops at the thirty-seventh stop. it can stop IN the stop (if it's covered ) or in the STATION (if all the other stops were called "stations" too ) . . .

 Big 15 feb 18